idnow/de.idnow.ios/eid/README.md

 German government introduced RFID chip based electronic ID cards in November 2010.
 Usage of this card has been accepted by BSI (Bundesamt für Sicherheit in der Informationstechnik) for digital identification of the citizens.

-Please note that IDnow eID is not a standalone product and requires IDnow VideoIdent to be already integrated into the project.

 ## Requirements

 - Xcode 15 or above